-9. Be More Active – Whether you have weight loss in mind or not, moving from a sedentary lifestyle to a more active lifestyle is proven to be a smart move!
+9. Be More Active – Whether you have a weight loss resolution in mind or not, moving from a sedentary lifestyle to a more active lifestyle is proven to be a smart move!
 You don't have to stand on the scale to tell whether you have been active.
-But you can take steps to make sure you mov your body.
+But you can take steps to make sure you move your body.

-SMART Goal: I will get up and walk every half hour that I am at my desk.
-Or I will run a 5k before summer.
+SMART Goal: I will get up and walk once every hour that I am at my desk.
+Or, I will run a 5k before summer.
 Actionable steps would be to find a race near you and research training programs.
 Gadgets like a Fitbit are not required but they are handy- they can even buzz to remind you to get up and move.
-Check out 8 Surefire Ways to Increase Your Step Count and these Tips To Increase Physical Activity.
-Book Reco: [easyazon_link identifier=”1623362539″ locale=”US” tag=”lalymom-20″ popups=”y”]Running and Being[/easyazon_link].
+Check out 50 Totally Doable Ways to Break Out of a Sedentary Lifestyle and these Tips To Increase Physical Activity.

 Relationships New Year's Resolutions